Sport of athletics: Road courses

 The surface of road races is highly important and the IAAF dictate that the courses must be along man-made roads, bicycle paths or footpaths.
 Courses set along major roads of cities are typical of road running events, and traffic is usually cordoned off from the area during the competition.
-While soft ground, such as grass, is generally avoided, races may start and finish on soft ground or within a track and field stadium.
+While soft ground, such as grass, is generally avoided, races may start and finish on soft ground or within an athletics stadium.
 Road racing courses come in two primary types: looped and point-to-point.
 Courses may be measured and designed to cover a standardised distance, such as 10 km, or they may simply follow a set route between two landmarks.

 Road running courses over 5 km usually offer drinks or refreshment stations for runners at designated points alongside the course and medical professionals are present at the courses of major races due to the health risks involved with long-distance running.

 Elite road walks are conducted on closed loop courses (usually loops of 2,000 or 2,500 meters).
 Refreshment stations are also present over long distance walking competitions, with drinks being available on every lap for races longer than 10 km.

 Organizations

 In 1912, the formation of the international governing body for athletics, the International Amateur Athletics Federation, began.
 In recognition of the movement of the sport from amateurism towards professionalism that began in the late 1970s, the word amateur was dropped from the name, and the organization was rebranded as the International Association of Athletics Federations in 2001.
 In late 2019, another rebranding began, with World Athletics as the new title of the governing body.

 World Athletics has 215 member nations and territories, which are divided into six continental areas (or area associations).
-The six association areas are for Asia, Africa, Europe, Oceania, North America and South America.
+The six association areas are for Asia, Africa, Europe, Oceania, North and Central America and Caribbean and South America.
 The sports within athletics do not have their own independent governing bodies at either international or continental level; instead, all fall under the athletics authorities.